minzart/sunrise-oath/glossary/fine.md

 A snort escaped him.
-“Nah, that wasn’t a problem.
+“Nah, that wasn’t a [[problem]].
 She was pissed about me spending time with a pretty young lady at work.“